Does your education program require practical experience in a work setting with guidance from an experienced professional?

 Your placement coordinator will submit these two sets of documents to us.
 Once these documents have been received by AHS, we will assist you with finding a suitable placement, wherever possible.

-If you have any questions, we are available to support students and placement coordinators with this process.
+If you have any questions, Student Strategies is available to support students and placement coordinators with this process.
+You can reach Student Strategies via email or by phone at 1-855-232-4747.

 Are you preparing to start a student placement with AHS?
 Please visit our Student Orientation Information